Germany–Kenya relations: History

 Germany was the first country to recognise Kenya on independence.
 Both countries enjoy warm relations.

 High-level Visits

 In February 2020, President Frank-Walter Steinmeier visited Nairobi and held talks with President Uhuru Kenyatta.
 The visit centered on increasing cooperation in education and technology transfer.

+In June of 2023 the German chancellor visited Kenya on a 2 day visit.

+German ambassador to Kenya

+The current German ambassador to Kenya is named Sebastian Groth.
+He has been in this position since june 2022.
+He was also in office during the visit of Olaf Scholz.
+He speaks German, French, English and Kiswahili.
+He has amassed a decent following on X.

 In July 2011, German Chancellor Angela Merkel visited Kenya.
 She held talks with President Mwai Kibaki and Prime Minister Raila Odinga.
 The Chancellor was on a tour to begin the newly incepted 'Afrika-Konzept'.

 In 1966, President Heinrich Lübke of West Germany visited Nairobi.

 In 2014, the former Foreign Cabinet Secretary of Kenya, Amina Mohamed met with then Foreign Affairs Minister Frank-Walter Steinmeier in Berlin.

 In the same year, Former President of Germany, Horst Köhler led a trade delegation to Nairobi.
 He also held talks with President Uhuru Kenyatta.

 Germany is usually the third or fourth largest source of tourists to Kenya.
 Germany unlike other European countries restrained itself from issuing travel advisories to Kenya.